 Welcome to the Timberjack Ultramarathon and trail carnival.
 This race is graciously approved and permitted within the Deschutes National Forest.
 Experience the Trail Running Capital of North America!
 Ponderosa and lodgepole pines line the course as you roll along ancient volcanoes and the Deschutes River valley.
 Start and finish along the Cascade Lakes Scenic Byway in the shadow of the majestic Mount Bachelor.

-The 100k course features 6500+ ft of elevation gain and is shown below in our interactive course map.
-The 30k features 2000+ ft of elevation gain over a single-loop course and consists of the larger loop of the 100k course, shown to the east of the starting area.
-Both courses start and finish at the Wanoga Sno Park and pass the Deschutes River valley.
+The 30k features 2000+ ft of elevation gain over a single-loop course starting and finishing at the Wanoga Sno Park and passing the Deschutes River valley.

 Anyone good enough to volunteer with us will receive an event shirt as well as big discounts on future events.
 Want a free entry to next year's Timberjack?
 Well here you go.